Understanding acne, and how our certified organic skin care can help you manage it.

 The Mokosh approach to care of acne-prone skin

 In our view it is important to treat acne-prone skin gently, without the use of harsh abrasives or strong detergents, which can damage the skin’s barrier and exacerbate the severity of acne.
 (Read our blog here about our views on skin cleansing).

 Our approach includes the use of ingredients that are free of synthetics, preservatives and emulsifiers, helping to preserve the skin’s biome and barrier function.
-Mokosh products are rich in antioxidants, including pro-vitamin A and vitamin E, which may help prevent lipid peroxidation, which as we describe above, can initiate or worsen the inflammatory response, one of the earliest changes in acne.
+Mokosh certified organic skin care products are rich in natural antioxidants, including pro-vitamin A and vitamin E, which may help prevent lipid peroxidation, which as we describe above, can initiate or worsen the inflammatory response, one of the earliest changes in acne.
 In addition they contain a range of known anti-inflammatory botanicals, which can help dampen the inflammatory response in the skin.
-They are enriched for linoleic acid, which has been found to be deficient in the sebum of acne-prone skin, and as described above, topical application has been shown to reduce the size of microcomedones and may help prevent formation of the keratin plug that precedes microcomedo formation.
-Finally our Facial Cleanser, Exfoliator and Mask helps keep the skin clear of superficial debris which can block the opening of the pilosebaceous unit, and helps remove excess sebum without the use of detergents.
+They are enriched for linoleic acid, which has been found to be deficient in the sebum of acne-prone skin.
+As described above, topical application of linoleic acid has been shown to reduce the size of microcomedones and may help prevent formation of the keratin plug that precedes microcomedo formation.
+Finally our Facial Cleanser, Exfoliator and Mask helps keep the skin clear of superficial debris which can block the opening of the pilosebaceous unit, and helps remove excess sebum without the use of skin barrier-damaging detergents.

 Key Mokosh products for gentle cleansing: